som-shahlab/aplusml/docs/source/usage/tutorial_hcm.rst

       start: 0
       end: 1
     # Fixed constants
-    hcm_prevalence:
-      value: 1/350 # Prevalence of HCM in the population ('p' in the diagram)
-    n_patients_screened:
-      value: 1_000 # Capacity constraint on the number of patients screened ('C' in the diagram)
-    n_patients_delayed_screened:
-      value: 100 # Capacity constraint on the number of patients worked up at HCM clinic with delay after failing initial HCM triage, aka flex capacity ('F' in the diagram)
     ecg_sensitivity:
       value: 0.95 # Sensitivity of ECG screening ('g' in the diagram)
     ecg_specificity: